Siftah/get_iplayer/installation.md

 ##### Packaged Modules

 Many Perl modules used by get_iplayer should be available in the package repositories for your system.
 However, the naming convention for packaged Perl modules differs between distributions.
 Generally speaking, a module's namespace separator ("::") is replaced by a hyphen, a prefix (and sometimes a suffix) are added, and the name is sometimes changed to lower case.
-Consider an example: The package names for the MP3::Tag Perl module in some different distributions are:
+Consider an example:

+The package names for the **MP3::Tag** Perl module in some different distributions are:

 * DEB-based (Debian, Ubuntu): **libmp3-tag-perl**
 * RPM-based (openSUSE, Fedora): **perl-MP3-Tag**
 * Ports-based (OpenBSD, MacPorts): **p5-mp3-tag**

-One variation from the above scheme is important to know.
-The package names for the required LWP module are:
+One variation from the above schemes is important to know.
+The package names for the required **LWP** module are:

 * DEB-based (Debian, Ubuntu): **libwww-perl**
 * RPM-based (openSUSE, Fedora): **perl-libwww-perl**